 Salary range

-That experience started me thinking about a career as a paramedic and, when I finished my sports studies degree, I got a place on the two-year foundation degree paramedic science programme.
-During the course, I worked as a first aider at the students union during evening events which gave me fantastic experience of assessing people’s injuries and deciding on the most appropriate ongoing care for them.
+That experience started me thinking about a career as a paramedic and, when I finished my sports studies degree, I got a place on the two-year paramedic science foundation degree programme at Coventry University.
+During the course, I worked part-time as a first aider at the student union during evening events which gave me fantastic experience of assessing people’s injuries and deciding on the most appropriate ongoing care for them.

-I graduated as a paramedic in summer 2013 and started work at West Midlands Ambulance Service NHS Foundation Trust.
+I graduated as a paramedic in summer 2013 and started working at West Midlands Ambulance Service University NHS Foundation Trust as a frontline paramedic.

-• As an autonomous practitioner at the scene of an emergency, I undertake a detailed assessment of the patient and carrying out life-saving treatment where necessary.
+• On the frontline, I am an autonomous practitioner at the scene of an emergency.
+I undertake a detailed assessment of the patient and carrying out life-saving treatment where necessary.

-We have a wide range of drugs and equipment to ensure patients receive high-quality care at the scene, and refer them for the most appropriate ongoing care, whether that’s to hospital, their GP or social services, or a question of showing the patient how to manage their own care after the incident.
+We have a wide range of drugs and equipment to ensure patients receive high-quality care at the scene, and refer them for the most appropriate ongoing care, whether that’s to hospital, their GP, minor injuries unit, mental health or social services, or a question of showing the patient how to manage their own care after the incident.

-I enjoy the challenge of handling different emergencies every day and helping others when they need it most.
+I enjoy the challenge of handling different emergencies every day and helping others when they need it most, whether that is on the frontline or my involvement in prehospital care research.

 Make a comment or report a problem with this page